renesas/ble-sdk10-da1459x-examples/connectivity/glucose_sensor_sample_code/README.md

            for (;;) {
                ...
                if (notif & RACP_REPORT_RECORDS_NOTIF) {
-               	/* The dabase will notify the records entries that match the operator and filter type criteria.
+               	/* The database will notify the records entries that match the operator and filter type criteria.
 The status will be indicated before exiting. */ app_db_report_records_handle();
                }

               if (notif & RACP_DELETE_RECORDS_NOTIF) {
-              		/* The dabase will delete the records entries that match the operator and filter type criteria.
+              		/* The database will delete the records entries that match the operator and filter type criteria.
 The status will be indicated before exiting. */ app_db_delete_records_handle();
                }

               if (notif & RACP_REPORT_NUM_NOTIF) {
-                 /* The dabase will calculate the number of records entries that match the operator and filter type criteria. */
+                 /* The database will calculate the number of records entries that match the operator and filter type criteria. */
                  app_db_report_num_of_records_handle();
                }